FEAR OF REJECTION

 - Blame yourself if things go wrong.

 It is important to acknowledge the fear.
-Do this following test:
+Do the following test:

-Think when you first felt anxious or felt any of the symptoms listed in paragraph C. Do you know what triggered it?
-With this particular fear, the vast majority of the time you will know.
-You probably made a conscious decision to talk to a stranger and that decision triggered the anxiety.
-Somethings there may be an underlying hidden issue, such as fear of touching, fear of intimacy, fear of catching a disease, fear of becoming trapped, etc.
+Think about when you first felt anxious, or any of the symptoms listed in paragraph C. Do you know what triggered it?
+With this particular fear, you will know most of the time.
+You probably made a conscious decision to talk to a stranger, and that decision triggered the anxiety.
+Something with that encounter may be an underlying hidden issue, such as fear of touching, intimacy, catching a disease, becoming trapped, etc.

-If you do not know if you have the fear of rejection, do the following.
+If you do not know if you have a fear of rejection, do the following.

-Pick different stranger and decide to talk to them.
-Did your new decision trigger a similar anxious feeling?
+Pick a different stranger and decide to talk to them.
+Did your new decision (nor the actual action but the thought or decision) trigger a similar anxious feeling?
 If so, you probably have a fear of rejection.

 Big Picture.
 All fears originate in your head as false negative thoughts.
-As such, knowing the cause is necessary.
-The list of things that can cause the fear of rejection is set forth in paragraph A. Many are hard wired in our brains, but even these primordial fears can be reduced by understanding the cause.
+As such, it is knowing the cause that is imporant.
+The list of things that can cause the fear of rejection is generally outlined in paragraph A. Some are hard-wired in our brains.
+But even these primordial fears can be reduced by understanding the cause.

-Take for example, people on one side of a river observing all of the trees shaking at the same time on a windless day.
-Many would panic thinking that the end of the world has begun.
-Contrast that with people on the other side of the river who know that the shaking trees were from an earthquake.
+Consider the following example.
+The ancient people on one side of a river observed that all of the trees shook simultaneously on a windless day.
+Many would panic, thinking that the end of the world had begun.
+Contrast that with the people on the other side of the river who know that the shaking trees were from an earthquake.
 Those people would not believe that the end of the world is near.
-And, the only difference between the people on each side of the river was that one side had knowledge.
+And the only difference between them was that one side knew.

-Lack of sleep can cause anxieties, and your diet can play a major role.
-This knowledge can help in determining if they are contributing causes.
-And if they so, they can be modified.
+Lack of sleep can cause anxieties.
+Your diet plays a major role.
+Can you track your fears of either of these conditions?
+And if so, they can be modified.

 Many Little Pictures.
-There are hundreds of circumstances where knowledge would reduce apprehension or anxiety in day-to-day events.
-Take for example the situation where you became anxious when you decided to talk to a stranger.
+In hundreds of circumstances, knowledge would reduce apprehension or anxiety in day-to-day events.
+Take, for example, the situation where you became anxious when you decided to talk to a stranger.
 Knowing why you became anxious could be very helpful.

 It is usually based on four different negative thoughts.

 First Negative Thought is that the stranger will say something hurtful or insulting.
 This is a common thought.
 It is almost 100% false.
-Think back, has it ever happened to you?
-Adults would not do such a thing.
+Think back; has it ever happened to you?
+Adults rarely say hurtful things.
 Why would they?
-There is nothing there that would benefit them.
+Doing so does not benefit them.
 This is a false negative thought without a firm basis.
-Having this knowledge and telling this to your negative thoughts department will likely reduce some of your anxiety.
+This knowledge counters your negative thoughts signals and will likely reduce some of your anxiety.

-Second Negative Thought is that the stranger will be glad to talk to you, but that you will freeze or fail to carry the conversation forward.
+Second Negative Thought is that the stranger will be glad to talk to you, but you fear that you will freeze or fail to carry the conversation forward.
 If this has never happened to you before, it is unlikely that it will occur.
-If it has happened before, then take some learning steps before the meeting.
-Check out some on-line videos.
+If it has happened before, take some learning steps before the meeting.
+Check out some online videos.
 Do a practice session with a friend.

-It is a good idea to have a mental list of basic conversation topics.
-Pick out 4 things to talk about.
+Having a mental list of basic conversation topics is a good idea.
+Pick out four things to talk about.